+Figure A.6.1: Household Count Analysis Graph (2001-2016)

-New imagery has been obtained from Google Earth to do a new household count for 2019/2020 household update.
+New imagery has been obtained from Google Earth to do a new household count for 2022 household update.

 The settlements also need to be revised and aligned with these new household points and counts.
-However, due to COVID restrictions and councillors being off sick, the revised data sets and updated demographic details should be available in the next WSDP review.
+The new household and settlement data sets should be completed by June 2023.